 Germán Montoro is an Associate Professor in the Department of Computer Engineering of the Universidad Autónoma de Madrid (UAM).
 His research interests are assistive technologies and human computer interaction; focusing on how technology can help people with special needs in their everyday life.
 He is also Delegate of the President for education technologies and Program manager for edX MOOCs at UAM.

-Javier Gomez is an Assistant Professor in the Department of Computer Engineering of the Universidad Autónoma de Madrid (UAM) and ERCIM postdoctoral Fellow at NTNU (Norway).
+Javier Gomez is an Assistant Professor in the Department of Computer Engineering of the Universidad Autónoma de Madrid (UAM) and former ERCIM postdoctoral Fellow at NTNU (Norway).
 His current research focuses on assessing how new and mobile technologies can provide assistance to people with cognitive disabilities in their daily lives.
 He is the project leader of Leo con Lula and Assist.

 Juan Carlos Torrado is a Teaching Assistant at the Department of Computer Engineering of the Universidad Autónoma de Madrid (UAM).
 His research interests are related to Affective Computing and emotions detection for people with ASD.
 He is the technical leader of Taimun-Watch.